janlord01/burn-paypal-donation/README.md

 This plugin allows you to easily add a one-time PayPal donation button to your WordPress site.
 You can set a minimum donation amount and allow donors to enter a custom amount above that minimum.
 The plugin includes an admin settings page where you can configure the PayPal email, minimum donation amount, and currency code.

+### New Features in v1.1.0

+- **Automatic Page Creation**: Upon plugin activation, the plugin automatically creates a "Thank You" page (`/thank-you`) and a "Donation Cancelled" page (`/donation-cancelled`) with default content.
+- **Automatic Page Deletion**: Upon plugin deactivation, these pages are automatically removed from the site, ensuring a clean removal of all plugin-related data.
+- **Improved Shortcode Logic**: The donation button will now work even if the pages are dynamically created.

 ## Installation

 1. Download the plugin and unzip it.